dowjones/tokendito/docs/README.md

 Credentials and configuration settings take precedence in the following order:

 1. Command line options -- Overrides settings in any other location.
-You can specify `--username`, `--role-arn`, `--okta-aws-tile`, and `--okta-mfa` as parameters on the command line.
+You can specify `--username`, `--role-arn`, `--okta-tile`, and `--okta-mfa` as parameters on the command line.
 1. Environment variables -- You can store values in your system\'s environment variables.
 It overrides the configuration file.
 1. User configuration file -- The user configuration file is updated when you run the command tokendito \--configure.
 Tokendito uses [platformdirs](https://github.com/platformdirs/platformdirs) to store user configuration in the [tokendito.ini](tokendito.ini.md) file.
 This file can contain the credential details for the default profile and any named profiles.